codacy/docs/docs/organizations/monitoring-slas.md

 1. Open your organization **SLA monitor** page to display the SLA dashboard.

-    The dashboard contains five tiles, each linking to a filtered item list:
+    The dashboard contains five panes.
+Each pane contains the total count of matching items and a button to access the respective filtered item list:

     -   **Total**: all open items<!-- TODO confirm if we're listing all items or all open items -->
-    -   **Due soon**: open items with an approaching SLA deadline of 15 days or less<!-- TODO confirm -->
+    -   **Due soon**: open items within 15 days of missing their SLA deadline<!-- TODO confirm -->
     -   **Overdue**: open items with a missed SLA deadline
     -   **Closed on time**: items closed before the SLA deadline, over the past 12 months
     -   **Closed late**: items closed after the SLA deadline, over the past 12 months

     ![Adding a repository](images/monitoring-slas-placeholder.png)

-1. Click the relevant tile to display the corresponding filtered item list.
+1. Click the **Review** button in the relevant pane to access the corresponding filtered item list.

-1. To update or further refine the list by priority or status, use the selectors at the top of the list.
+1. To further filter the list by priority or status, use the selectors above the list.

     ![Adding a repository](images/monitoring-slas-placeholder.png)